abdullahrahimhussain-arch/Abdullahrahimhussain/README.md

 🛠️ Focused on applied engineering, data-driven tools, and problem-solving 🌍 Based in Saudi Arabia and Pakistan
 📈 Always tinkering with something outside of class
+🚀 Projects
+Predictive Maintenance: Industrial ML for Fault Detection Applied machine learning to industrial sensor data to predict equipment faults before they happen, cutting down on unplanned downtime.
+Machine Learning for Automotive Safety
+Built and evaluated ML models aimed at automotive safety use cases, working through the full pipeline from data to a validated model.
 🧰 Tech Stack
 <div align="center">
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)